vietstacker/Viettel-Digital-Talent-Program-2022/Practice-2/NguyenThiHuong/README.md

         mn --controller remote
 ```
 - I use module shell to run command.

   - "apt install mininet" to install mininet
   - The file that define OvS service is /usr/local/share/openvswitch/scripts/ovs-ctl, so run the command /usr/local/share/openvswitch/scripts/ovs-ctl start to activate ovs deamon and open OvS.
   - Create a simple topology: "mn --controller remote".
 By running this command, mininet by default creates a topology with 1 switch and 2 hosts.

   <img src="imgs/anh16.png">

-- To enable ryu controller to control the network I have just create, use this command:
+- To enable ryu controller to control the network I have just created, use this command:
 ```
 	ryu-manager ryu.simple_switch_13
 ```
  - The ryu-manager version is 1.3.

   <img src="imgs/anh17.png">

  - Here is the result when I use command in remot host.
  - Then, from mininet CLI, xtem h1 to replay the tracffic.

   <img src="imgs/anh18.png">

 ## IV.
 Debug

 **1. Does not have Release file**

  <img src="imgs/anh19.png">

  -  I tried running "sudo apt update" on remote host and the result:

  <img src="imgs/anh20.png">

  -  This is because that the repository that I have just added is not available for my Ubuntu version.
 This error prevents updating, upgrading and even installing software packages.
-In this scenario, this error make me unable to install dependencies.
+In this scenario, this error makes me unable to install dependencies.
 ```
 $ sudo add-apt-repository --remove ppa:ubuntu-vn
 ```
 - Run this command to remove PPA: ubuntu-vn and then "sudo apt update".

-**2. cache_updated : false**
+**2. Cache_updated : false**

  <img src="imgs/anh21.png">

-- We can easily fix this by add: "update_cache: true" to update cache before install anything else.
+- We can easily fix this by add: "update_cache: true" to update cache before installing anything else.

 **3. No rules to make target make install**

  <img src="imgs/anh22.png">

  - This is because I forgot to change the working directory to the folder that contains boot.sh file, so it cannot make.

 ## References

 - [Ansible](https://docs.ansible.com/)